-The Bible says they raised funds for the poor in the OT and NT with Jews and Gentiles alike.
+The Bible says they raised funds for the poor in the OT and NT with Jew and Gentile alike.

 Now look in Romans 15:27 “It pleased them indeed, and they are their debtors.
-For if the Gentiles have been partakers of their spiritual things, they also have to minister to them in material things.”
+For if the Gentiles have been partakers of their spiritual things, their duty is also to minister to them in material things”.

 Acts 8:1 “And at that time there was a great persecution against the church which was at Jerusalem”.

-Firstly, it is a decision made in one’s heart when giving to the poor because God looks at the heart.
+There are important points for us in the verse one can look at.
+Firstly, it is a decision made in one’s heart when giving to the poor, because God looks at the heart.
 Paul said not to do it reluctantly or halfheartedly.
-Secondly, do not give up under compulsion or pressure.
-It must be a free-will offering.
-If anyone lets you feel bad or places any condemnation upon anyone, it is controlling and manipulation.
-The Holy Spirit will prompt the heart, which is His way from the beginning.
+Secondly, do not give under compulsion or pressure.
+It must be a free will offering.
+If anyone lets you feel bad or place any condemnation upon anyone, it is controlling and manipulation.
+The Holy Spirit will prompt the heart and that is His way from the beginning.

 Exodus 15:1-2 “Then Moses and the children of Israel sang this song to the Lord, and spoke, saying:

 “I will sing to the Lord, For He has triumphed gloriously!

 The horse and its rider He has thrown into the sea!